kamibrumi/kamiBrumi.github.io/_pages/about.md

   - /about.html
 ---

-👩🏻‍💻 I'm a PhD Candidate in Computer Science working with [Remco Chang](https://www.cs.tufts.edu/~remco/) in the Visual Analytics Lab @ Tufts University (VALT).
+I'm a PhD Candidate in Computer Science working with [Remco Chang](https://www.cs.tufts.edu/~remco/) in the Visual Analytics Lab @ Tufts University (VALT), a visiting PhD student in the [Visual Computing Group @ Harvard University](https://vcg.seas.harvard.edu/), and the co-founder and organizer of [Boston Vis](https://bostonvis.org/).

-📝 In my research, I am challenging conventional paradigms in visualization design that tend to focus on specialized solutions tailored to individual users' data and tasks within specific domains.
+In my research, I am challenging conventional paradigms in visualization design that tend to focus on specialized solutions tailored to individual users' data and tasks within specific domains.
 My domains of interest are Decision-Making and Healthcare.

-👩🏻‍🎓 I graduated with a B.S. in Theoretical Mathematics from the [University of Maryland in College Park](https://umd.edu/), where I performed research within the [Graphics and Visual Informatics Laboratory (GVIL)](https://www.cs.umd.edu/gvil/).
+I graduated with a B.S. in Theoretical Mathematics from the [University of Maryland in College Park](https://umd.edu/), where I performed research within the [Graphics and Visual Informatics Laboratory (GVIL)](https://www.cs.umd.edu/gvil/).
 There, I was advised by [Amitabh Varshney](https://www.cs.umd.edu/~varshney/).

-🤓 Both before and after starting my PhD, I worked for [Tableau Research/Salesforce](https://www.tableau.com/research) (Research Scientist Intern), [Alife Health](https://www.alifehealth.com/) (Data Science Contractor), and [Bose Corporation](https://www.bose.com/home) (Software Engineering Intern), and I collaborated with professors, research scientists and program managers at the [National Revenewable Energy Laboratory](https://www.nrel.gov/), the [MIT Lincoln Laboratory](https://www.ll.mit.edu/), [Harvard University](https://www.harvard.edu/), and [Worcester Polytechnic Institute](https://www.wpi.edu/).
+Both before and after starting my PhD, I worked for [Tableau Research/Salesforce](https://www.tableau.com/research) (Research Scientist Intern), [Alife Health](https://www.alifehealth.com/) (Data Science Contractor), and [Bose Corporation](https://www.bose.com/home) (Software Engineering Intern), and I collaborated with professors, research scientists and program managers at the [National Revenewable Energy Laboratory](https://www.nrel.gov/), the [MIT Lincoln Laboratory](https://www.ll.mit.edu/), [Harvard University](https://www.harvard.edu/), and [Worcester Polytechnic Institute](https://www.wpi.edu/).

-🌺 Outside academia, I enjoy picking up new hobbies, indulging in Art, Sports, and Reading.
+Outside academia, I like picking up new hobbies, indulging in Art, Sports, and Reading.

 News
 ======
+🏆 `08-25-24` Founded and started organizing [Boston Vis](https://bostonvis.org/), an emerging alliance of university- and industry-based Visualization researchers in the greater Boston Area.

+🏆 `08-14-24` Gave a tutorial on "Chat with your research papers using LLMs for free" at the Boston Vis PhD Summer School at Northeastern.
+[Tutorial](https://colab.research.google.com/drive/1qZP8EfWsk1R820NvTT2nZOdHxBnJQOpV?usp=drive_link) [Extra Resources on LLMs for "chatting with your docs"](https://docs.google.com/document/d/1tIAUJYTjM8_DOr3AXWhFO_Ja-HSnC3elPpAcoaEU_1k/edit?usp=drive_link)

 🏆 `07-30-24` Got accepted to the [IEEE Visusalization 2024 Doctoral Colloquium](https://ieeevis.org/year/2022/info/call-participation/doctoral-colloquium)!

 📈 `07-24-24` Presented my paper [A Typology of Decision-Making Tasks for Visualization](https://arxiv.org/abs/2404.08812) in the [VCG lab at Harvard University](https://vcg.seas.harvard.edu).